Sarita Joshi: Career

 After working as child actor for six years, Joshi got her first lead role at age 16.
 She went to act with Indian National Theatre Gujarati, and it was here that she met her future husband Pravin Joshi.

-She made television debut in the 1980s, with the TV series, Titliyan (Butterflies), directed by Nadira Babbar, followed by numerous series in the 90s, including, Zee TV's Zee TV's Hasratein.
+She made her television debut in the 1980s, with the TV series, Titliyan (Butterflies), directed by Nadira Babbar, followed by numerous series in the 90s, including, Zee TV's Hasratein.
 She is best known for portraying Baa aka Godavari Labhshankar Thakkar a tough yet fair and loving matriarch in the household hit serial Baa Bahoo Aur Baby in which she was cast opposite a renowned theatre, film and television actor Arvind Vaidya with whom she also did the play named Masala Mami, which stopped on 28 March 2009 for a temporary seasonal break, but was renewed on popular demand.
 It is a popular show among masses and is still loved by the audience and are waiting for its next season.
 It ran for five years on television owing to its cast, storyline and performances.
 In 2009, Joshi played in the serial Kuchh Kook Hota Hai as Rani on 9X.
 Joshi played Asha Parekh's friend in the movie Kanyadaan in 1968 and also appeared in the song "Mil Gaye Milgaye Aaj Mere Sanam" from the same film.
 Joshi played Vijayanthimala's friend in the movie Pyar Hi Pyar in 1969.
 She also portrayed Abhishek Bachchan's mother in Guru, directed by filmmaker Mani Ratnam.
 She also played a central character in the 2008 movie Dasvidaniya.
 Joshi then travelled to the United States that year to be part of the crossover film, Bollywood Beats, starring alongside Lilette Dubey and Pooja Kumar, in a film directed by Mehul Shah.
 Out of all the mediums, she holds a special corner for theatre and stage performances.
 She claims that the joy of performing on stage is any time better than anything else and that theatre will always be her first love.